alexmg/Starrysky/README.md

       - name: Execute global tool
         run: >
           starrysky \
-            --token ${{ secrets.GITHUB_TOKEN }} \
+            --token ${{ secrets.GH_TOKEN }} \
             --handle ${{ secrets.BLUESKY_HANDLE }} \
             --password ${{ secrets.BLUESKY_PASSWORD }}
 ```

-To use this workflow ensure that you have added [secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) to your repository for the `GITHUB_TOKEN`, `BLUESKY_HANDLE`, and `BLUESKY_PASSWORD`.
+To use this workflow ensure that you have added [secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) to your repository for the `GH_TOKEN`, `BLUESKY_HANDLE`, and `BLUESKY_PASSWORD`.

-The `GITHUB_TOKEN` should be a [fine-grained token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) and should be restricted to accessing the repository that contains the GitHub workflow.
+The `GH_TOKEN` should be a [fine-grained token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) and should be restricted to accessing the repository that contains the GitHub workflow.

 Repository permissions: